mindee/mindee-api-ruby/docs/us_mail_v3.md

 * `private_mailbox_number` (String): The private mailbox number of the recipient's address.
 * `state` (String): Second part of the ISO 3166-2 code, consisting of two letters indicating the US State.
 * `street` (String): The street of the recipient's address.
+* `unit` (String): The unit number of the recipient's address.
 Fields which are specific to this product; they are not used in any other product.

 ### Sender Address Field
 The address of the sender.

-A `UsMailV2SenderAddress` implements the following attributes:
+A `UsMailV3SenderAddress` implements the following attributes:

 * `city` (String): The city of the sender's address.
 * `complete` (String): The complete address of the sender.